flxw/flxw.github.io/_app/_posts/blog/2022-11-04-external-secret-encoding.md

 and decode it inside the `ExternalSecret` using a `decodingStrategy`.
 The values will be base64-encoded again by k8s when the `Secret` gets created.

-An example would as follows (taken from [here](https://external-secrets.io/v0.6.1/guides/decoding-strategy/)):
+An example would be as follows (taken from [here](https://external-secrets.io/v0.6.1/guides/decoding-strategy/)):
 ```
 KMS secret value: aGFwcHkgc3RyZWV0
 ExternalSecret decodes it: happy street